NGS99/rockpi-sata/README.md

 original location of install script:  curl -sL https://rock.sh/get-rockpi-sata | sudo -E bash -

+Due to a bug in OMV right now 5/9/2020, when you install OMV on a Pi you lose access to Wireless, and when you get it back, it doesnt see 5ghz networks.
+Best to use this script instead:  wget -O - https://raw.githubusercontent.com/OpenMediaVault-Plugin-Developers/installScript/96b465008666461f4220c3da8459f0d9aa0d2dcd/install | sudo bash

 OpenMediaVault install script:  wget -O - https://github.com/OpenMediaVault-Plugin-Developers/installScript/raw/master/install | sudo bash

 Misc.
 Possible issues and resolutions https://forum.radxa.com/t/quad-sata-kit-and-openmediavault-5-raspberry-pi-4/3193